 Chicago Lady Boomer Examiner, Examiner.com

 “This book is a gem for parents and children alike.
 Dr. Maker does a stunning job of transforming a complicated conversation between parent and child into a lively, emotionally sophisticated journey.
-The loving relationships between Zoey and her parents parallels the bond between reader and child, as the two engage in a poignant exploration of various aspects of separation and divorce.
+The loving relationships between Zoey and her parents parallel the bond between reader and child, as the two engage in a poignant exploration of various aspects of separation and divorce.
 The thoughtful dialogue and discussion questions will appeal to parents who are trying to guide and reassure their children, and the lively storyline and beautiful illustrations will delight the young reader.”

 Ingrid Wheelock, Ph.D.